Request Online Appointment

 You don’t have to be a professional to use trauma-informed care principles.
 Whether you’re a family member, friend, or someone seeking support, these ideas can help you create a nurturing environment.

-Create Safety: Make your home or space feel calm and predictable.
+Make your home or space feel calm and predictable.
 Simple things like consistent routines, clear expectations, and a quiet corner can help.
+This creates a sanctuary where healing can begin.

-Be Transparent: When discussing difficult topics, explain what will happen next.
+When discussing difficult topics, explain what will happen next.
 This reduces fear and builds trust.
+Transparency fosters a sense of security that is vital for emotional healing.

-Encourage Choice: Offer options whenever possible.
+Offer options whenever possible.
 For example, ask if someone prefers to talk now or later, or if they want to be alone or with company.
+Empowering others to make choices helps restore their autonomy.

-Listen Actively: Show you are fully present.
+Show you are fully present.
 Nod, maintain eye contact, and avoid interrupting.
 This validates feelings and experiences.
+Active listening is a powerful tool for connection and understanding.

-Respect Cultural Differences: Learn about and honor the traditions and values that are important to the person you’re supporting.
+Learn about and honor the traditions and values that are important to the person you’re supporting.
+Cultural sensitivity enhances the effectiveness of trauma-informed care.

-Promote Empowerment: Celebrate small victories and encourage self-care.
+Celebrate small victories and encourage self-care.
 Remind yourself or others that healing is a journey, not a race.
+Empowerment is key to building resilience and confidence.

 By practicing these steps, you help build a foundation of trust and healing that can make a real difference.